Living & working in the UK

 Safety

-Avoid carrying large amounts of cash and never leave your valuable possessions, such as phones or handbags, unattended.
-Leave your passport, visa and/or Biometric Residence Permit safely stored at home unless you need them with you.
+When going out in the evening you should always make sure you take enough money to get home safely and try not to walk around on your own after dark.
+Avoid carrying large amounts of cash and never leave your valuable possessions, such as phones, handbags or instruments, unattended.
+Leave your passport, visa and/or Biometric Residence Permit safely stored at home unless you need them.

 Please be aware that UK laws may differ from those in your home country.
 It is illegal to carry any sort of weapon including knives, self-defence CS gas sprays, guns and stun guns, even if you do not use them.